watson-developer-cloud/discovery-components/README.md

    #### Windows Only

-   On Windows, the default `SASS_PATH` environmnt variable must be updated.
+   On Windows, the default `SASS_PATH` environment variable must be updated.
 Append the following to the `.env.local` file:

    ```
    SASS_PATH="./node_modules;./src"